TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Test the connection on the server system

-> sudo mysql -P 3306 -u root -p
+&lt;blockquote&gt; sudo mysql -P 3306 -u root -p &lt;/blockquote&gt;

-Most likely you\'ll use your sudo password, or the password you setup for the mysql DB root user.
+Most likely you'll use your sudo password, or the password you setup for the mysql DB root user.

 ### Create Database, Users, and Grants